Skip to Main Content

 4. Payday alternative loans

-Payday alternative loans (PALs) are small, affordable loans offered by federal credit unions.
+Payday alternative loans (PALs) are small, affordable loans offered by certain federal credit unions.
 They were designed by the National Credit Union Administration (NCUA) to create an affordable alternative to payday loans.

 Where to get a $500 loan